kootenpv/sky/README.md

 ---

-Similar data will be very easy to use in your own applications.
+Similar data (title, body, publish_date, images etc) will be very easy to use in your own applications.

 #### Features/Goals